Aukryx/Real-time-forum/README.md

 - No frontend frameworks or libraries (pure JavaScript)
 - Limited Go packages (standard packages, Gorilla WebSocket, SQLite3, bcrypt, and UUID packages)
 - Single HTML file with JavaScript-based routing

+## Dids
+- Login and register pages front, back (can register and log)
+- Home Page (list of users and posts displayed)
+- All CRUD functions working

+## DOs
+- Separate connected and disconnected users (and display them separatly in the list of users)
+- Implement cookie session system
+- Add Comments to post
+- Enhance to header (Name of the user, notif, disconnect button)